 The preparatory effort by the ITU membership within the study groups of the ITU Radiocommunication Sector (ITU-R) concluded in February 2011 with the second and final session of the Conference Preparatory Meeting (CPM), which adopted the "CPM report on technical, operational and regulatory/ procedural matters to be considered by WRC-12".
-This 700-page comprehensive report contains the basis and background information to be used by ITU Member States in formulating their proposals to the conference.
+This 700-page comprehensive report contains the basis and background information to lating their proposals to the conference.
 Each agenda item was analysed in detail by the relevant ITU-R groups, and the report suggests methods and options for addressing the subjects raised in the conference agenda.